 - Out-Gambitted: Does this to Vegeta.
 Vegeta thought he'd outsmarted Moro and tricked him into reveal his plans, but in reality Moro was playing him and Goku the entire time: he was secretly absorbing their energy the entire time and all Vegeta's talking and getting Moro to talk did was giving him more time to do just that.
 By the time they realize it, he'd eaten so much of their energy they can't even go base Super Saiyan.Moro: To borrow a phrase from you...I was hiding my true intent.

-- Outside-Context Problem: One reason he gives Goku and Vegeta so much trouble is because Moro is so drastically different than anyone they've fought before.
+- One reason he gives Goku and Vegeta so much trouble is because Moro is so drastically different than anyone they've fought before, and actively uses how they expect him to act against them.
 Unlike every previous main villain, Moro isn't a threat because of sheer power (at full power Goku and Vegeta in Blue could beat him in a straight fight, at least at the level he's at on New Namek), but because of his strange abilities which he is extremely proficient in using effectively and his strategic intelligence.
 As a result, their attempts to fight him like previous villains backfire catastrophically because they simply don't work on him.
-This is best shown with Vegeta's first fight with him: he 'starts slow' in lower forms and works his way up to his strongest as is often the way fights are done...and this played completely into Moro's hand and let him slowly drain their energy until they can't assume a form that can beat Moro.
+This is best shown with Vegeta's first fight with him: he 'starts slow' in lower forms and works his way up to his strongest as is often the way fights are done... and this played completely into Moro's hand and let him slowly drain their energy until they can't assume a form that can beat Moro.
 Both Goku and Vegeta finally realize this is indeed the case with Moro and that their normal tactics simply can't work on him.
 To that end, Goku decides to train under Merus in hopes of achieving Ultra Instinct while Vegeta heads to planet Yardrat to learn a technique to help him defeat Moro.

 - Rape, Pillage, and Burn: Without the first one, obviously, but once he gets his army of the worst criminals in the universe, they go on a rampage across space, pillaging anything of value, slaughtering the inhabitants, and finally Moro devours the planet's life force.